 Lastly is the set of videos by Jane Killion on Puppy Culture.
 We plan to raise our puppies using the Puppy Culture Methods.
 Although the main Puppy Culture Video was developed more for breeders, it is still a great resource for puppy owners.
 It will give you an idea of how your puppy was raised, and what to expect when you get your puppy home.
 The first 12 weeks of a puppy's life is a key period of time for a puppy's social development.
 During this period they must be exposed to many new things, in a safe positive manner, so that it the puppy can become a resilient, well-rounded member of the family.
 We will start the puppy off on the right foot for the first 8-9 weeks, but it'll be up to the puppy's families to carry on the training.
 See WWW.puppyculture.com for more information.

 Lastly, please check out the articles on the RRCUS Breeder List page.
 This is also a great page to look for ethical breeders of ridgebacks!
 Another good resource to look for ethical breeders in the Pacific Northwest is the NW Rhodesian Ridgeback Club website.
 There is a breeder list here as well.
 Not all breeders are on both lists, so check both pages.

 Photos of Otto

-Phoenix was recently bred to Otto (GCH Manzanita's Moving Violation at SDK).
-Otto is a very handsome, within standard boy with a sweet temperament.
-We are excited about this pairing and hopeful that we'll get some wonderful puppies.
-Pregnancy will be confirmed later in April and if successful, puppies would be born in late May.
+Three beautiful puppies were born on May 22: one male and two females.
+The sire is Otto (GCH Manzanita's Moving Violation at SDK).
+Otto is a very handsome boy with a sweet temperament.
 Sorry, wait list for this litter is full for pet homes.
 Show/performance inquiries still welcome.